cardillan/mindcode/doc/syntax/SYNTAX.markdown

 * `0xf1`
 * `0b010001101`

-These literals are written into mlog code exactly as they appear in Mindustry.
+These literals are written into the mlog code exactly as they appear in Mindcode.
 If the value of the literal exceeds the maximum allowed range for a 64-bit signed integer, a compilation error occurs.

 ### Boolean literals